Two and a Half Men: Critical receptionTwo and a Half Men received mostly mixed reviews from critics throughout its run. The New York Daily News has described the sitcom as "solid, well-acted and occasionally funny." Conversely Graeme Blundell, writing for The Australian, described it as a "sometimes creepy, misogynistic comedy". Ashton Kutcher's debut was met with mixed reviews, and reviews for season nine were also mixed. One reviewer commented that the show was made for Charlie Sheen's character and the way he interacted with other characters, and the setup did not work with Kutcher's character.

 However, it has been labeled as "one of America's most successful comedy shows."
 Ellen Gray of Daily News praised the shows' legacy just before the premiere of the finale.
 The show is credited as being the reason The Big Bang Theory, Mike & Molly and Mom were all made.
 Men's success was what enabled these other Chuck Lorre shows to be made and be successful.

 Following the filming of the final episode, Stage 26 of the Warner Brothers lot was renamed the "Two and a Half Men stage".

 After the finale, Two and a Half Men fans launched a global petition under the name "Yes To The Harpers", to have Charlie Sheen reprise the role of Charlie Harper alongside his former co-star Jon Cryer.
 This idea surfaced after fans saw Chuck Lorre's vanity card about Charlie Sheen's idea of a spinoff show named The Harpers.

-However, on Metacritic, the series has a weighted average score of 67 out of 100, which stands for "generally favorable reviews".